patrickfuchs/buildH/docs/command_line_options.md

 ### Output trajectory

 `-opx OPDBXTC` or `--opdbxtc OPDBXTC`: if you want a trajectory with all hydrogens reconstructed, `OPDBXTC` is a base name.
 If you supply `-opx traj_wH`, two files will be created: `traj_wH.pdb` and `traj_wH.xtc` both containing all hydrogens.
 File extension will be automatically added.
+If no trajectory is supplied with the option `-t`, **buildH** will only create a pdb but not an xtc.
 So far only pdb and xtc are supported.
 Note that this option is slow.

 (**optional flag**)